How do you measure the success and impact of your marketing efforts in attracting new members to your coworking space?

 Google has weighed in on this transformation as well.

-In a 2021 report found that over 60% of shoppers research online before buying, and the way consumers shop is changing all the time with digital advancements.
+A 2021 report found that over 60% of shoppers research online before buying, and the way consumers shop is constantly changing due to digital advancements.

-No matter what you may think, internet is extremely important for helping buyers make purchasing decisions, like where to work from.
+No matter what you may think, the Internet is essential for helping buyers make purchasing decisions, like where to work from.

 Buyers can gather information and make more informed choices before walking into a physical space and buying something.

-In fact, the internet may play an even bigger role in the buyer journey than the commonly cited 70% to 80%.
+The internet may play a more significant role in the buyer journey than the commonly cited 70% to 80%.

 Why online is good news for your marketing

-Which is good news for you because it is online you can track all that stuff!
+This is good news for you because it is online, and you can track everything!

-So you can see whether people are just “liking” what you do or actually coming through and giving you a pay cheque.
+So you can see whether people just “like” what you do or are coming through and giving you a paycheck.

 You will be amazed at how many pages of your website people need to read before they make a buying decision.